 "Print the numbers 1 through 10."

-We're not quite there yet, but we are pretty close.
-Here's a program written in BASIC programming language that would accomplish
+We are not quite there yet, but we are pretty close.
+Here's a program written in BASIC programming language that would accomplish this task:

 FOR number = 1 TO 10

 There are two ways to translate a program written in a high-level programming language into machine language.
 One approach involves using a program called a compiler and the other involves using a program

 Both a compiler and an interpreter translate source code into machine code.
 In other words, they both translate the program's instructions from the language of the programmer into the language of the computer.

 A compiler translates an entire program from source code into machine code, and then this machine code is usually written to a file.

 Then, in a second step, the computer executes the machine code.
 The primary advantage of this approach is that because the program is already in machine code it runs very quickly.